Deutsche Sagen

 A number of the stories record medieval antisemitic beliefs held by Germanic-speaking peoples.
 For example, The Jews' Stone, The Girl Who Was Killed by Jews, and Pfefferkorn the Jew at Halle, among others.

-The original collection is available free online and has also been translated into English by Donald Ward (1979).
+A few of the tales were translated in the nineteenth century: twelve by Thomas Roscoe (1826), nineteen by Thomas Keightley (1828), three by Thomas Crofton Croker (1828), ten by William Thoms (1834), one by Joseph Snowe (1839), and fourteen in Blackwood's Magazine (1844), but the first full translation into English was Donald J. Ward's The German Legends of the Brothers Grimm (1979).
+The original German collection is also freely available online.